• Skip to main content

 The present design is much easier and no less than their above mentioned counterparts in terms of feature and specs.
 Moreover there's one added advantage included in this digital clock circuit, it's Duplex LED display model, which helps to reduce the number of connections and links across the IC1 (LM8560) and the LED display, allowing the configuration to be much simpler.

-Now let's learn how the proposed digital clock circuit functions:
+Now I have explained how the proposed digital clock circuit functions:

 As may be witnessed in the given diagram the heart of the circuit is formed by the IC1 (LM8560),